The Tale of Adelbold Puddifoot

 The first of these was Orchid Noakes, the barmaid, a saucy and mischievous young lass with a twinkle in her eye and a sharp edge to her tongue who took no nonsense from anyone.

 The last of these, but by no means the least, for he will be the chief character in our story, was Adelbold Puddifoot, the general dogsbody and potboy whose job was serving at and clearing the tables, sweeping up and generally keeping the place looking tidy.
-I have to say that he did not excel in these tasks, for not only did he have a strange name for a lowly employee in a tavern, he also had some very strange ideas.
+I have to say that his performance in carrying out these tasks was less than satisfactory, for not only did he have a strange name for a lowly employee in a tavern, but he also had some very strange ideas about himself.

 The lad was walking up the road on his way to collect some eggs for his mother from the Cotton family farm when he came across a stranger, riding a piebald pony, travelling in the opposite direction.
 He wore a tunic of fine cloth and a cloak of black and gold, patterned with strange symbols.
 Perched precariously atop his aquiline nose were a pair of wire-rimmed spectacles and he bore, in every aspect, all the marks of a distinguished scholar.